Born in Helsinki 1964 | Lives and works in Berlin

 Recently Kolehmainen has shifted away from his traditional minimalism, and expanded into a complex approach dealing with space, light, and colour in his first exhibition centered around historical architecture.
 Kolehmainen photographed Byzantium (400–600’s) and Ottoman period (1500–1600's) religious buildings in Istanbul for half a year.
 In addition to their historical dimension, the artist probes the buildings’ architectural volumes and light ratios: the buildings’ interiors and structural details reveal the changing light of days and seasons.
 The photographs textured ornamentation reflects historical layers and decorative interiors.
 Space and light are masterfully handled in Kolehmainen’s images to successfully capture the sublime essence of these historic buildings, which radiate the mosques’ mystical quality.

 Kolehmainen graduated from the University of Art and Design Helsinki in 1999.
-The Berlin-based artist is one of the leading figures in Finnish photography, and the Helsinki School.
+The Berlin-based artist is one of the leading figures in Finnish photography.
 His work is included in multiple international art institutions, foundations, and collections, from Germany and Spain to renowned Nordic museums such as the Malmö Art Museum and the Museum of Contemporary Art Kiasma.

 Galerie Forsblom has been representing Ola Kolehmainen since 2011.